waterlink/rack-reverse-proxy/README.md

 * `:force_ssl` redirects to ssl version, if not already using it (requires `:replace_response_host`).
 Default: false.
 * `:verify_mode` the `OpenSSL::SSL` verify mode passed to Net::HTTP.
 Default: `OpenSSL::SSL::VERIFY_PEER`.
 * `:x_forwarded_headers` sets up proper `X-Forwarded-*` headers.
 Default: true.
+* `:preserve_encoding` Set to true to pass Accept-Encoding header to proxy server.
+Default: false.

 ### Sample usage in a Ruby on Rails app